Fees and payments

 Users who are deaf or have a hearing or speech impairment can call through the National Relay Service:

 |TGA Revenue Management

 Woden ACT 2606

-- This Cost Recovery Implementation Statement (CRIS) provides information on how the TGA, within the Department of Health, implements and cost recovers its regulatory activities.
+- This Cost Recovery Implementation Statement provides information on how the TGA, within the Department of Health, implements and cost recovers its regulatory activities.